 - consider which option aligns most closely with the patient’s needs, preferences, values and priorities

 - consider which option would be the least restrictive of the patient’s future options.

 90. If a proposed option for treatment or care will restrict a patient’s right to personal freedom, you must consider whether you need legal authorisation to proceed with it in the circumstances.

 91. You should allow enough time, if possible, for discussions with those who have an interest in the patient’s welfare, and you should aim to reach agreement about how to proceed.

 From Treatment and care towards the end of life: good practice in decision making

 84. Death and bereavement affect different people in different ways, and an individual’s response will be influenced by factors such as their beliefs, culture, religion and values.
 You must show respect for and respond sensitively to the wishes and needs of the bereaved, taking into account what you know of the patient’s wishes about what should happen after their death, including their views about sharing information.
 You should be prepared to offer support and assistance to the bereaved, for example, by explaining where they can get information about, and help with, the administrative practicalities following a death; or by involving other members of the team, such as nursing, chaplaincy or bereavement care staff.

-From The Code: Professional standards of practice and behaviour for nurses and midwives
+From The Code: Professional standards of practice and behaviour for nurses, midwives and nursing associates

 You make sure that patient and public safety is protected.
 You work within the limits of your competence, exercising your professional ‘duty of candour’ and raising concerns immediately whenever you come across situations that put patients or public safety at risk.
 You take necessary action to deal with any concerns where appropriate.